ravelandante/theremin/README.md

 ## TODO

 - add GH demo
 - UI
 - allow selections for different finger functions to midi CC messages
 - allow assigning different axes/gestures to different midi control change messages
 - allow choosing a specific camera
 - MIDI keyboard integration as more of an expression controller
 - add more controls for the left fingers (maybe with gestures)
 - make right hand y control octave instead of note (maybe)
 - refactor to use finger enum instead of indices
 - add polyphonic mode where left hand controls a separate pitch
 - perm storage for preferences and customisations
--   debouncing for finger bending
 - host?